Bear-Algorithm-Team/bearalgorithm/README.md

 2. Create a new branch for this card, open a new PR for it, and ask a review for it to reviewers.

 3. Merge the branch once it is approved, and change the status of the card into `Done`.

+    - We should use `Squash and merge` when merging PRs.
+Using this, we can write a new commit message for the squashed commit.